 Where did it all start as a guitar teacher in Taff’s Well, a Cardiff outpost famed for having the only thermal spring well in Wales?

 Well… as a Pontypridd lad, I grew up with long-term Motorhead guitarist Phil Campbell who introduced me to many great 70’s rock Welsh bands which included Budgie, Sassafras and Man who regularly played in Cardiff.
 I took up the guitar at around 12 yrs of age having done hundreds of flawless front room rock gigs playing my mother’s Dunlop tennis racket (Slazenger never seemed to match the wood tone of a Dunlop as I remember).
 Phil introduced me to my first chords on a guitar and although I was playing the piano from the age of 7 - I was hooked.

-We formed our first band at 9/10, he had a Gibson Les Paul and my use of cutting-edge technology extended to being the drummer utilising biscuit tins and can lids as symbols – record industry interest was surprisingly very muted.
+We formed our first band at 9/10, he had a Gibson Les Paul and my use of cutting-edge technology extended to being the drummer utilising biscuit tins and can lids as cymbals – record industry interest was surprisingly very muted.
 After being considered a prodigy on the Burton's Bongos, I was promoted to bass guitar and then the six-string electric guitar.
 The freedom I felt on the guitar listening to early Status Quo, Black Sabbath, AC/DC, Deep Purple et al made me feel that anything was musically possible but early exposure to classical music definitely influenced my creative writing and expression as I grew older and learned to play other styles.